Optimal model averaging forecasting in high-dimensional survival analysis: Introduction

-{ \bf 1.
-INTRODUCTION}
+\section{Introduction}

-Improving prediction accuracy for the true conditional mean of censored response variable with ultrahigh-dimensional predictors is a challenging problem in many scientific fields such as genomics, medicine, economics, finance, and public health.
-Examples include gene expression data such as the mantle cell lymphoma data that motivated this research.
-It has long been recognized that model selection and model averaging are two popular methods for enhancing prediction accuracy in regression analysis.
-However, model selection procedures such as Akaike information criterion (AIC) and Bayesian information criterion (BIC) offer one best model for prediction, which may ignore the additional uncertainty or even lead to biased prediction (Hjort and Claeskens 2003).
-The model averaging approach compromises across a set of competing models by taking into account the model uncertainty and optimizing model weights to minimize prediction errors.
+Improving forecasting accuracy for the true conditional mean of survival response variable with ultrahigh-dimensional predictors is a challenging problem in many scientific fields such as economics, finance (Stepanova and Thomas 2002; Dirick et al. 2017, public health, genomics and medicine (Tang et al. 2020; Yan et al. 2020).
+Examples include gene expression data influencing the health of people such as the mantle cell lymphoma data that motivated this research.
+It has long been recognized that model selection and model averaging are two popular methods for enhancing forecasting accuracy in regression analysis (Burnham and Anderson 2002; Yuan and Yang 2005).
+Model selection methods have been used to determine a `correct' model when there are several candidate models to choose from but no definite scientific rationale to dictate which one should be used.
+Different model selection methods or criteria may yield different best models.
+Hence, inference based on the final model can be seriously misleading (Hjort and Claeskens, 2003).
+Instead of relying on only one model, model averaging compromises across a set of competing models by assigning different weights.
+In doing so, model uncertainty is incorporated into the conclusions about unknown parameters.
+Therefore, predictions obtained by model averaging are often robust in the sense that they reduce model selection bias and account for model selection uncertainty (Zhang et al. 2014, 2016; Xie et al. 2020).